ANSYS CFX (Fluid Dynamics)

 Alternatively on Linux systems you may want to start the standalone ANSYS CFX applications individually by:

-> cfx5pre
+> cfx5pre -gr mesa

 or:

-> cfx5post
+> cfx5post -gr mesa

 Controlling an ANSYS CFX Simulation Run in Batch Mode

-It is not permitted to run computationally intensive ANSYS CFX simulations on front-end Login Nodes or the Remote Visualization Systems in order not to disturb other LRZ users.
+It is not permitted to run computationally intensive ANSYS CFX simulations on front-end Login Nodes in order not to disturb other LRZ users.
 However, the ANSYS CFX Solver Manager can be used to either analyze the output file information of a finished CFX run or to even monitor a still running ANSYS CFX simulation, which is running on the Linux Cluster or SuperMUC-NG in batch mode.
 This is accomplished by starting the corresponding ANSYS CFX application on a Login Node and by linking it with the corresponding simulation run:

 > cfx5solve